compsocialscience/summer-institute/2025/london/pre_arrival.md

 - [Introduction to R for Social Scientists](https://clanfear.github.io/CSSS508/), Taught by Charles Lanfear at University of Washington.
 This course includes videos of lectures, slides, and assignments.
 - [Learn R](https://www.codecademy.com/learn/learn-r), Code Academy.

-Please note that the majority of the coding work presented at SICSS-London 2025 will employ R. You are welcome to employ a language of your choice, such as Python, Julia, or other languages that are commonly used by computational social scientists.
-However, we cannot support each of these languages.
+Please note that the majority of the coding work presented at SICSS-London 2025 will employ Python, with some excercise being done in R. However, eou are welcome to employ a language of your choice.

 ## Computing environment

-### R
+### R and Python

-Some of the activities will require coding, and we will support R. You are welcome to use other languages, but we cannot guarantee that we can support them.
-Before SICSS you should install a modern, stable-release version of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/).
+Some of the activities will require coding.
+We recommend learning R and/or Python.
+Before SICSS you should install a modern, stable-release version of R or Python, for example [R](https://www.r-project.org/), [RStudio](https://rstudio.com/products/rstudio/download/), or [Python - Anaconda](https://www.anaconda.com/download-success).

 ### Slack